November 10 - 14, 2025

 Location: CieH - UMFCD, Pitar Moș 18, Bucharest

-Focused Assessment with Sonography for Trauma EUR 150 EUR 120
+Focused Assessment with Sonography for Trauma (5 EMC Points) EUR 150 EUR 120

 Target audience: Surgeons, Intensive Care Physicians, Emergency Medicine Physicians